The Health Centre is now fully accessible.

 The only way to get to St Michael’s Health Centre was by climbing steep steps or struggling up a slippery slope.
 Imagine climbing a steep hill to just to visit a GP or A&E when you are feeling unwell.
 And two recent fit and healthy young visitors from the UK fell on this slope.
 Unconscious patients had to be carried.

 Build a ramp so the climb is less steep and everyone will be able to get the care they need much more easily.
 An adjacent tarmac surface means vehicles can drive part-way up the slope.
 And if someone cannot walk, it will be possible for them to use one of our two, new wheelchairs .
 Everyone should be able to get the care and treatment they need.

-The cost will be high - £18,000.
+The cost was high - £18,000.

 But the long-term benefits will be enormous.